-Announcing Pregnancy: Ways to tell Your Loved Ones
+Announcing to Your Partner

 IF you managed not to shout about the possible pink line from the toilet, congratulations!
-Now you get to creatively tell your partner that he (or she!) will be a parent.
+Now you get to creatively tell your partner that he (or she) will be a parent.
 Try not to overthink and make this too hard for them to figure out (ie: a dinner of baby sized foods that he eats without noticing any sort of theme).
 An always popular announcement is a wrapped positive test (but – ewww.
 A little bit gross), maybe go with a wrapped “I Love Daddy” onesie instead.
 If he happens to be at work, be careful of your announcement timing.
 A selfie of you with the test (or you with a jar of Prego sauce) texted at the wrong time could possibly cause a meeting to go wrong!
-One thing is certain; your partner deserves to know as soon as possible!
+One thing is certain; your partner deserves to know as soon as possible.
 Share the excitement.
 Even if you feel he may not be over the moon, give him the chance to prove you wrong.
 Be honest, raw, and share your feelings.
 Once both sides of the partnership are on the same page, you will need to decide when and how you would like to tell your parents.

-Announcing to your parents and in-lawsWaiting for an ultrasound picture, hearing a heartbeat, or calling as soon as it’s an acceptable hour of the morning are all common ways couples tell their parents.
+Waiting for an ultrasound picture, hearing a heartbeat, or calling as soon as it’s an acceptable hour of the morning are all common ways couples tell their parents.
 Soon-to-be grandparents can be the most fun to share the news with!
 Take an old jewelry ring box and place a pea inside, wrap and present it to your parents.
 As they open the box, with great question and curiosity, let them know that their grandchild is currently the size of a pea.
 You can tie a baby shaped balloon to their mailbox with a note stating the expected arrival date of their grandchild and let them find it as they check the mail.
 Skype or facetime with your parents and casually drop comments of your symptoms into the conversation, and seal the deal with a very subtle, “All this kid wants is salsa!”
 Truthfully, you could present the pee’d on pregnancy test and most grandparents would shout with joy!

-After a miscarriage, we waited until our dating ultrasound and brought the kids with us.
-They were confused at first, but the oldest quickly realized what was happening, and when a heartbeat filled the room she yelled “That’s a BABY!!”
+After a miscarriage, we waited until our dating ultrasound and brought the kids with us to see our rainbow baby.
+They were confused at first, but our oldest daughter quickly realized what was happening, and when a heartbeat filled the room she yelled “That’s a BABY!!”
 I’m pretty sure that moment will be remembered forever.
 If your little one isn’t talking well yet, throw a big brother shirt on them and let the congratulations come rolling in!

-To Social MediaFacebook and Instagram have become a runway of competition for parents-to-be.
+Facebook and Instagram have become a runway of competition for parents-to-be.
 Each announcement wording and picture is better than the last!
 Carved pumpkins, retiring the bikini, overturned wine glasses labeled “bar closed,” siblings being promoted, dogs on guard duty, an extra pair of shoes, a tricycle, calendars with a date circled, and the famous “bun in an oven” can all be found by scrolling down my social media walls.
 Have fun with this announcement.
 Remember that social media is NOT your real life.
 So do not stress too much over the perfection of the picture!

 A few notes before you announce